MOEAFramework/MOEAFramework/docs/algorithms.md

 `pm.rate`            | `1/N`             | The mutation rate for polynomial mutation
 `pm.distributionIndex` | `20.0`          | The distribution index for polynomial mutation

-### PESA-II
+### PESA2

-PESA-II is another multiobjective evolutionary algorithm that tends to underperform other MOEAs but is often used as a baseline algorithm in comparative studies [^corne01].
+PESA2 is another multiobjective evolutionary algorithm that tends to underperform other MOEAs but is often used as a baseline algorithm in comparative studies [^corne01].
 It is the successor to PESA [^corne00].
-Like PAES, PESA-II uses the adaptive grid archive to maintain a fixed-size archive of solutions.
+Like PAES, PESA2 uses the adaptive grid archive to maintain a fixed-size archive of solutions.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------